Postgraduate Research Student Support

 Appeals can only be considered on limited grounds that you can find outlined in the Appeals Guidance of Students.

 If you believe you do have grounds to appeal, you might want to discuss this decision with an Advisor.
-They will be able to advise you around completing the form, the appeals process itself, timescales and check a draft of a form for you also.
+They will be able to advise you around the appeals process itself, timescales and completing the form including checking and providing feedback on any drafts.

 Appeal Form How to: Appeal an academic outcome Form How to: Appeal a termination of registration